-Molly Jaynes (PhD UR Medical Center) – Dysfunctional Motor Automaticity in Focal Hand Dystonia (Adviser: Jonathan Mink, MD PhD), in progress
+Molly Jaynes (PhD, UR Medical Center) – Dysfunctional Motor Automaticity in Focal Hand Dystonia (Adviser: Jonathan Mink), reader, defended 2016.

 Tyler Cassidy-Heacock (PhD, Musicology) – The Sung Self of Syllables: Interpretive Paradigms for Contemporary Vocal Music (Advisors: Jonathan Dunsby and Holly Watkins), 2015